-ATODA delivers alcohol, tobacco and other drug (ATOD) information and harm reduction training to non-government organisations and government agencies in the ACT.
+ATODA delivers alcohol and other drugs (AOD) information and harm reduction training to non-government organisations and government agencies in the ACT.

 Training is delivered by the Senior Training Specialist, and covers ATOD use data, trends and harm specific to the ACT context and other issues on request.